optibrium/devops_tech_test/README.md

 ### Overview

-A large part of Development Operations at Optibirum is actively developing, and supporting the development of, Python web-services.
+A large part of Development Operations at Optibrium is actively developing, and supporting the development of, Python web-services.

 Your solution to this problem will form the basis for the technical discussion at interview.